tomo-yoshi/mokumoku/README.md

   Or you will be able to fix conflicts on GitHub console

   ##### Review PR
+  1. Click `Visit Preview` to see a preview page
-  1. Click the `Files changed` tab
+  2. Click the `Files changed` tab
-  2. Confirm updates
+  3. Confirm updates
-  3. Click the `Review changes` button
+  4. Click the `Review changes` button
-  4.
+  5. If it tooks good

+  a.
+Leave a comment(e.g. LGTM)

+  b.
+Select `Approve`

+  c.
+Click `Submit review`

+  5. If there is something to fix

+  a.
+Leave a comment about an issue you found

+  b.
+Select `Request changes`

+  c.
+Click `Submit review`

+  6. Tell your review result to an asignee

+  ##### Resolve an issue reported by Peer Review
+  1. Work on your local to fix an issue on the same branch
+  2. Push your code to the remote repo
+  3. Change the status of comments of the review to `resolved`
+  4. Ask the reviewer to review your commit again

 ## CI/CD
 ### CircleCI